When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 And heaven forbid you end up with a problematic tenant – evictions are a whole other can of worms I hope I never have to open.

-It depends on tenancy laws in whatever country you’re in, but a friend of mine in Madeira had tenants living illegally without paying rent for an entire 12 years, before she was able to finally evict them.
+It depends on tenancy laws in whatever country you’re in, but a friend of mine in Madeira had tenants living illegally in her property, without paying rent, for an entire 12 years, before she was finally able to evict them.
 Ouch!

 So is rental property a terrible investment?
 Not necessarily.
 In the right market, with the right property, and with a lot of patience, it can be profitable.
 But passive?
 Let’s just say I’ve had to adjust my expectations on that front.